Polish Orthodox Church: Transitional period: 1905–1924

+First period of the autocephalous church: 1924–1939

-The establishment of the church was undertaken after Poland regained independence as the Second Polish Republic following World War I in 1918.
-Following the Polish–Soviet War and the Treaty of Riga of 1921, Poland secured control of a sizeable portion of its former eastern territories previously lost in the late-18th-century Partitions of Poland to the Russian Empire.
+The church was established in 1924 after Poland regained independence, as the Second Polish Republic, following World War I in 1918.
+After the Polish–Soviet War and the Treaty of Riga of 1921, Poland secured control of a sizeable portion of its former eastern territories previously lost in the late-18th-century Partitions of Poland to the Russian Empire.
 Eastern Orthodoxy was widespread in the eastern provinces of interwar Poland.
 The loss of an ecclesiastical link, due to the persecution of the Russian Orthodox Church in the Soviet Union, left the regional clergy in a crisis, and in 1924 the Ecumenical Patriarchate took over, establishing several autonomous churches on territories of the new states that were formerly wholly or partially part of the Russian Empire: Finland, the Baltic states, and Poland.
+In 1922 a conflict ensued due intervention of the Russian Orthodox Church that approved appointment of bishops in Poland without agreement from Metropolitan of Warsaw George (Yaroshevsky).
+The conflict was led by the Bishop of Wilno and Lida Eleftherios.
+Several diocesan bishops along with Eleftherios of Wilno including Panteleimon (Rozhnovsky), Vladimir (Tikhonitsky) and others took stance against seeking autocephalous status for the Orthodox Church in Poland.
+Most of them were expelled from Poland.
+Bishops Eleftherios and Vladimir were also against ordination of Alexander (Inozemtsev) who was ordained as a vicar bishop of Lublin by George (Yaroshevsky) and Dionizy (Waledyński) on 4 June 1922.

 Earlier, in January 1922, the Polish government had issued an order recognizing the Orthodox church and placing it under the authority of the state.
-At that time a Ukrainian, Yurii Yaroshevsky, was appointed Metropolitan and exarch by the patriarch of Moscow.
+At that time a Ukrainian, George (Yaroshevsky), was appointed Metropolitan and exarch by the patriarch of Moscow.
 When Yaroshevsky began to reject the authority of Moscow Patriarchate, he was assassinated by a Russian monk.
 Nonetheless, his successor, Dionizy (Waledyński), continued to work for the autocephaly of the Polish Orthodox church, which was finally granted by the Ecumenical Patriarch of Constantinople in his Tomos of 13 November 1924.
+The Russian Orthodox Church at the time did not recognise Constantinople's granting of Polish autocephaly.
 Most of the parishioners were Ukrainians and Belarusians living in the eastern areas of the newly independent Polish Second Republic.
-The Patriarch of Constantinople has the only canonical basis to grant the Tomos to new autocephalous churches.
-Moscow Patriarchate interpretes this otherwise though and considers itself being a successor of the Kyiv Metropolia, the former territory of Kyivan Rus' which Constantinople continued to see as its canonical territory (having agreed to allow Moscow to be its caretaker in 1686).
-The Russian Orthodox Church at the time did not recognise Constantinople's granting of Polish autocephaly.
-See History of Christianity in Ukraine#Territories gained by Pereyaslav Rada.

 During the interwar period, however, the Polish authorities imposed severe restrictions on the church and its clergy.
 In the most famous example, the Alexander Nevsky Cathedral in Warsaw was destroyed in the mid-1920s.
-In Volhynia a total of 190 Eastern Orthodox churches were destroyed and a further 150 converted to Roman Catholicism.
+In Volhynia a total of 190 Eastern Orthodox churches were destroyed and a further 150 converted to Catholicism.
 Several court hearings against the Pochaiv Lavra also took place.